chicago-august-20231/Word-Frequency-Calculator/README.md

 As A user trying to learn the English Language,

-I WANT to see the frequency of words in the English dictionary or see how frequently words in poems are used.
+I WANT to see the frequency of how often words appear in the English language or see how frequently words in poems are used.

-SO THAT I can see which words are used more often than others and optimize my language learning by prioritizing more common words.
+SO THAT I can see which words are used more often than others, and optimize my language learning by prioritizing more common words.

 # Description :